 Patients with cutaneous sarcoidosis should be educated about their diagnosis, its chronicity, and the increased association with pulmonary sarcoidosis.
 The health care providers should convey the importance of regular follow-ups for disease monitoring and medication toxicity monitoring.
 Patients should be educated about the common symptoms of specific organ involvement as some of them may develop symptoms several years after the initial presentation.

 Patients on medications like methotrexate should be educated about contraception to avoid pregnancy while taking it.
-They should receive age-appropriate vaccines prior to initiating anti-TNF-alfa antagonists like Humira and Remicade.
+They should receive age-appropriate vaccines prior to initiating anti-TNF-alfa antagonists.

 Lupus pernio is a rare form of cutaneous sarcoidosis which often requires the expertise of multiple providers including a dermatologist and a pathologist in establishing the diagnosis.
 Sarcoidosis is a multisystem disease with potentially life-threatening complications that warrants the importance of coordinated care provided by an interprofessional team.
 Patients would benefit from pharmacy education regarding potential medication side effects and possible drug interactions.
 The choice of therapy is often decided by the interprofessional team after assessing the severity and the extent of sarcoidosis.
 Patients with cosmetic disfigurement should be referred to plastic surgeons for reconstructive surgery.

 Contributed by Steve Bhimji, MD, MS, PhD

 Pariser RJ,Paul J,Hirano S,Torosky C,Smith M, A double-blind, randomized, placebo-controlled trial of adalimumab in the treatment of cutaneous sarcoidosis.
 Journal of the American Academy of Dermatology.
 2013 May [PubMed PMID: 23276549]